SymfonyCasts/phpspec/README.md

 Well hi there!
 This repository holds the code and script for the [phpspec: Testing... *Designing* with a Bite](https://symfonycasts.com/screencast/phpspec) course on SymfonyCasts.

+## Setup

+Woh... there is *no* setup!
+Just watch the tutorial and have fun!

 ## Have Ideas, Feedback or an Issue?

 If you have suggestions or questions, please feel free to